stacycaudle1/NVapps/README.md

 # NVapps - Business Application Risk Tracker

+Note: This repository contains two branches.
+Please use the code branch for all updates — changes will be merged into main after review.

 A comprehensive desktop application for tracking and managing business applications, their system integrations, risk assessments, and organizational relationships.

 ## 🎯 Overview